Soumya-205/ArthaSetu/README.md

 ## Current Progress

 - [x] Problem framing and architecture design
-- [x] RAG knowledge base — product documents (`data/products/`) for Fixed Deposit, Recurring Deposit, Savings Account, Life Insurance
+- [x] RAG knowledge base-product documents (`data/products/`) for Fixed Deposit, Recurring Deposit, Savings Account, Life Insurance
 - [x] Section-wise chunking strategy (chunks split by `##` heading: overview, eligibility, rates, risks, how_to_apply)
-- [x] Ingestion pipeline (`agents/ingest.py`) — embeds and stores chunks in ChromaDB with `product_name` and `section_type` metadata
+- [x] Ingestion pipeline (`agents/ingest.py`)-embeds and stores chunks in ChromaDB with `product_name` and `section_type` metadata
-- [x] Retrieval test script (`agents/test_retrieval.py`) — verified correct retrieval across products and sections
+- [x] Retrieval test script (`agents/test_retrieval.py`)-verified correct retrieval across products and sections
 - [x] LangGraph fundamentals validated with a minimal test graph (`agents/hello_langgraph.py`)
 - [x] Acquisition agent conversational flow — first 3 nodes (`node_profession`, `node_income`, `node_education`) implemented and tested (`agents/acquisition_agent_v1.py`)
-- [x] Hybrid rule + LLM classification logic (`agents/classify_logic.py`) — signal scoring (income, education, profession), vote tallying (3-0 clear vs 2-1 conflict), LLM fallback for unrecognized professions, and LLM-based conflict resolution for genuine disagreements.
+- [x] Hybrid rule + LLM classification logic (`agents/classify_logic.py`)-signal scoring (income, education, profession), vote tallying (3-0 clear vs 2-1 conflict), LLM fallback for unrecognized professions, and LLM-based conflict resolution for genuine disagreements.
 Tested against multiple real scenarios including the original high-income, educated farmer edge case.
 - [ ] More product documents (loans)
-- [x] Wire `node_classify` into the actual LangGraph graph — connected to Ollama, tested with real LLM reasoning
+- [x] Wire `node_classify` into the actual LangGraph graph-connected to Ollama, tested with real LLM reasoning
 - [ ] Adoption agent signal-fetching logic
-- [x] Full Acquisition Agent graph wired end-to-end — conditional edges routing Type A vs Type B, RAG retrieval, personalized LLM response (`agents/acquisition_agent_v3.py`)
+- [x] Full Acquisition Agent graph wired end-to-end- conditional edges routing Type A vs Type B, RAG retrieval, personalized LLM response (`agents/acquisition_agent_v3.py`)
 - [ ] End-to-end demo

 ## Known Limitations

 - **Freshers / no established profession:** The current classification signals (profession, income, education) assume the customer has an established job and income.
-Students, recent graduates, or unemployed customers don't fit this cleanly — for example, a fresh engineering graduate with high education but little or no income doesn't map well onto the existing rules.
+Students, recent graduates, or unemployed customers don't fit this cleanly-for example, a fresh engineering graduate with high education but little or no income doesn't map well onto the existing rules.
 A planned improvement is to detect this group during conversation and use a different signal set for them (e.g. field of study, or intended use of the account, instead of income).
 - **Profession coverage is necessarily incomplete:** The hardcoded profession lookup table only covers common professions.
-Anything not listed falls back to an LLM call to make the judgment — this keeps the system accurate for unusual professions, at the cost of an extra LLM call for those cases specifically.
+Anything not listed falls back to an LLM call to make the judgment-this keeps the system accurate for unusual professions, at the cost of an extra LLM call for those cases specifically.
 - **LLM response parsing:** Early versions of the LLM-based classification asked for a bare "A or B" answer and matched it exactly — this broke whenever the model added any extra words, punctuation, or reasoning before its answer, and silently defaulted to a fixed letter on failure (which could flip a correct answer to its opposite).
-The current version forces the LLM to end its response with an explicit `FINAL ANSWER: A` or `FINAL ANSWER: B` marker, which is parsed directly — this was specifically tested against responses that reason about each signal individually before concluding (e.g. "income and profession suggest B, but education suggests A — FINAL ANSWER: B") to confirm the right answer is extracted even when multiple letters appear earlier in the reasoning.
+The current version forces the LLM to end its response with an explicit `FINAL ANSWER: A` or `FINAL ANSWER: B` marker, which is parsed directly- this was specifically tested against responses that reason about each signal individually before concluding (e.g. "income and profession suggest B, but education suggests A - FINAL ANSWER: B") to confirm the right answer is extracted even when multiple letters appear earlier in the reasoning.

 ## Project Structure